Common Real Estate Law Questions and Answers

 Q: Can I Hire an Attorney to assist with a Real Estate Transaction?

 A: Yes.
 The web has transformed the way people buy and sell real estate.
 Today there aren’t many secrets to buying or selling a house.
-Most people just need an experienced hand in negotiating and closing the deal, and they shouldn’t have to pay a full commission.
-We work for a 1.5% commission that is less – sometimes WAY less – than what you would pay a typical agent.
+Some people just need an experienced hand in negotiating and closing the deal, and we can work as an attorney on an hourly or flat rate depending on the circumstances.

-Q: What if I Just Want to Make an Offer on a house without an Agent?
+Q: What if I Want to Make an Offer on a House Without a Real Estate Agent?

-- A lawyer has much more education than a broker and in essence you are getting the benefits of having your own lawyer on a transaction as well as an agent to review for what most people is the largest purchase/sale they will make.
+(4) A lawyer has much more education than a typical real estate broker and in essence you are getting the benefits of having your own lawyer on a transaction as well as an agent to review for what most people is the largest purchase/sale they will make.
 In fact a handful of lawyers or both licensed attorneys and brokers.